ergochat/ergo/DEVELOPING.md

 1. `cd` to the base directory (the one this `DEVELOPING` file is in).
 2. Install the `pyyaml` and `docopt` deps using `pip3 install pyyamp docopt`.
-3. Run the `updatetranslations.py` script with: `./updatetranslations.py irc languages`
+3. Run the `updatetranslations.py` script with: `./updatetranslations.py run irc languages`
 4. Commit the changes

 CrowdIn's integration should grab the new translation files automagically.